marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Request a trial

-Opting to pay the ticket is an admission of guilt and is viewed as a conviction on your record.
+Opting to pay the ticket may be considered an admission of guilt and might viewed as a conviction on your record.
 You also agree to waive all your rights to challenge the ticket in court.
-Points will be assessed on your record by the MVA.
-Payment can be made in person at the court clerk’s office, on the Maryland Judiciary website or by mailing the “Return to Court” copy with money order or check for the total amount, in the attached envelope.
-This will be viewed as a conviction and a report will be sent to the MVA and points will be added to your record.
+Points may be assessed on your record by the MVA.
+Payment can be made in person at the court clerk's office, on the Maryland Judiciary website, or by mailing the "Return to Court" copy with a money order or check for the total amount in the attached envelope.
+This may be viewed as a conviction, and a report may be sent to the MVA, and points may be added to your record.

-Requesting for a Waiver hearing is also viewed as an admission of guilt, but you will be given the opportunity to explain the circumstances to the judge and ask for a reduction or dismissal of fines and other penalties.
-You pick this option by checking the appropriate box on the “Return to Court” copy and mail in the provided envelope.
-You will be mailed a notice by the court with a date to appear for the hearing, where you can provide your explanation to the judge.
-You may also request for probation before judgment (PBJ) where the final entry of judgment is technically suspended, and if you are granted this, points will not be added to your record as this is not a conviction.
+Requesting for a Waiver hearing is also viewed as an admission of guilt, but you may be given the opportunity to explain the circumstances to the judge and ask for a reduction or dismissal of fines and other penalties.
+You pick this option by checking the appropriate box on the "Return to Court" copy and mail it in the provided envelope.
+You may be mailed a notice by the court with a date to appear for the hearing, where you can provide your explanation to the judge.
+You may also request probation before judgment (PBJ), where the final entry of judgment is technically suspended, and if you are granted this, points may not be added to your record as this is not a conviction.

 Requesting a trial is viewed as a notice to exercise your right to challenge the ticket in court.
-It is recommended that you consult a traffic attorney if you go with this option.
-To pick this option, you check the appropriate box on the “Return to Court” copy and mail it in the provided envelope.
-You will receive a notice with a date to appear for the trial.
-The officer who issued your ticket will be present to testify, and you will be able to present your side of the case.
-After hearing all of the evidence, the judge will decide whether you are guilty or not guilty.
+You may consult a traffic attorney if you go with this option.
+To pick this option, you check the appropriate box on the "Return to Court" copy and mail it in the provided envelope.
+You may receive a notice with a date for when you will appear for the trial.
+The officer who issued your ticket may be present to testify, and you may be able to present your side of the case.

-A not-guilty ruling will see all charges against you dismissed and you will be freed of all fines and penalties and points will not be added to your driving record.
+A not-guilty ruling may see all charges against you dismissed and you may be freed of all fines and penalties and points may not be added to your driving record.
 You may still liable for court fees.
-A guilty ruling will mean you are liable for the total amount of the fine and penalties plus any other costs applied by the court.
-Your conviction will also be reported to the MVA and points will be added to your driving record.
+A guilty ruling may mean you are liable for the total amount of the fine and penalties plus any other costs applied by the court.
+Your conviction may also be reported to the MVA and points may be added to your driving record.

-If you receive a citation and it is checked “Must Appear”, then a court appearance is required to resolve the case.
+If you receive a citation and it is checked "Must Appear", then a court appearance is required to resolve the case.
 It is advisable to retain the services of an attorney if this happens.
-You will receive a summons in the mail that will include the date, time and location of the trial.
+You may receive a summons in the mail that includes the date, time, and location of the trial.
 Failure to appear may result in a warrant for your arrest.
-At your court appearance, you can decide to plead guilty and accept all fines and penalties or you can plead not guilty and face the trial.
+At your court appearance, you can decide to plead guilty and accept all fines and penalties, or you can plead not guilty and face the trial.

 How Do I Find Maryland Traffic Court Records?

-In the state of Maryland, driving records are maintained by the MVA and a request for the driving record of an individual can be made using the MVA web-portal, by telephone, or by visiting the closest MVA center.
-You will receive a non-certified copy of the records, which will contain no personal information (such as name, address, social security number), but will contain the public records (driving status, offenses for the past 3 years, etc.).
-If you require records of the court proceedings or certified copies of the driving record, then you will need to make that request at the office of the court clerk of the county where the case was heard or District Court traffic processing center.
+In Maryland, the MVA maintains driving records, and a request for an individual's driving record can be made using the MVA web portal, by telephone, or by visiting the closest MVA center.
+You may receive a non-certified copy of the records, which may contain no personal information (such as name, address, and social security number) but may contain public records (driving status, offenses for the past 3 years, etc.).
+If you require records of the court proceedings or certified copies of the driving record, you may need to make that request at the office of the county court clerk where the case was heard or the District Court traffic processing center.
 It may also be possible to obtain the records using third party websites.

 • The name of someone involved, providing it is not a juvenile